miamtech/mealz-documentation/docs/web_ssr/customization/affiliated-websites.md

   :::note
     This means if your website accepts unlogged carts, the features will take it into account as usual
   :::
-6. Once `hookCallback` has returned true, if the current POS in not the one passed in params, Mealz calls [setForcePosCallback](#set-force-pos-callback) with the id of the store the user selected on the affiliated website in param
+6. Once `hookCallback` has returned true, if the current POS is not the one passed in params, Mealz calls [setForcePosCallback](#set-force-pos-callback) with the id of the store selected by the user on the affiliated website in param
 7. Once `setForcePosCallback` has returned true, Mealz adds all products that were added to the basket on the affiliated website to your cart, as if the user had added them all at the same time on your website
 8. Once all products are added, Mealz removes the urlParams stored earlier from sessionStorage
   :::info